allenhwkim/react-openlayers/README.md

 * USEFUL? ol/interaction/Extent: Allows modifying the extent of a geometry.
 * USEFUL? ol/interaction/KeyboardPan: Allows panning the map using keyboard arrows.
 * USEFUL? ol/interaction/KeyboardZoom: Allows zooming the map using keyboard keys.
-* PLANNED ol/interaction/Link: Synchronizes the map view with the URL.
+* DONE    ol/interaction/Link: Synchronizes the map view with the URL.
 * DONE    ol/interaction/Modify: Allows modifying existing geometries.
 * DEFAULT ol/interaction/MouseWheelZoom: Allows zooming the map using the mouse wheel.
 * LATER?  ol/interaction/PinchRotate: Allows rotating the map using pinch gestures.